 Student Learning offers leadership opportunities for students who are keen to support other students in their learning.

-Student Learning offers a number of student leadership opportunities—we recruit postgraduate students as peer writers, and also recruit students for programmes such as PASS, Excel and Conversation.
+Student Learning offers a number of student leadership opportunities—we recruit postgraduate students as peer writers, and also recruit students for programmes such as PASS and Cross Cultural Communication.

 These leadership positions, either paid or unpaid, offer excellent opportunities to develop your interpersonal skills, cultural understanding, networking skills and communication skills.
 Training is provided.

 If you are interested in any of the leadership opportunities below, email firstname.lastname@example.org, call 04 463 5999, or drop in to Student Learning, Level 0, Kirk building, Kelburn campus.

 Peer writers work one-to-one with students wanting to develop their writing skills.
 These are casual positions for postgraduate students—you’ll need a high level of written and spoken English, and a high level of achievement in your own study.